SwiftThemes/EAA/readme.txt

 ### Separate content/ads for mobile, tablet and desktops.
 You can have different ad units for mobile, (tablets and desktops).
 With this feature, you can use the high performing 336x300px or 728x90 ad units for desktops and tablets and use 300px wide ads for mobiles.
-Though AdSense provides responsive ad units, their fill rate is not very good.
+Though Google AdSense provides responsive ad units, their fill rate is not very good.

 ### Ads on homepage and archives
 You can easily insert ads into the WordPress loop on home page and archives.
 Since AdSense has a limit on number ad units you can display on a page, you can easily set how many times to repeat.